Bryvn01/EasyCart/docs/guides/ADMIN_LOGIN_DEBUG_GUIDE.md

 ## Problem Statement

-The EasyCart Admin Dashboard login page (https://easycart-admin.onrender.com/admin/login) was stuck on "Signing in…" when using demo credentials (admin@easycart.com / admin123).
+The EasyCart Admin Dashboard login page (https://easycart-admin.onrender.com/admin/login) was stuck on "Signing in…" when using demo credentials (admin@easycart.com / <your-admin-password>).

 ## Root Cause Analysis